 Incidents phases which an incident response policy must address

 Organizations willing to draft effective incident response policies need to address the following incident phases:

 - Preparation phase: how the users of a system and the IT professionals responsible for it are trained and prepared to respond to security incidents.
-This phase should include not only identifying tools and resources that can be of a significant value during an incident, but also the adoption of preventive measures, such as conducting periodic risk assessments and increasing user awareness.
+This phase should include not only identifying tools and resources that can be of significant value during an incident, but also the adoption of preventive measures, such as conducting periodic risk assessments and increasing user awareness.